tdilauro/Simplified-wiki/Library-Registry.md

 The Internet Archive's Open Library is open to everyone with Internet access, but relatively few people will open up SimplyE looking for it.

 The Open Ebooks collection is open to a lot of the schoolchildren in the United States, including some who are too young to navigate a complex library selection screen.
+Open Ebooks can be thought of as a library that covers the entire United States but which does not serve everyone in that geographic region.

 # Information per library